DenisKaGH/RuIntl/ChromeOS/README.md

-Неупакованные расширения Chrome для латинской (En) и кириллической (Ru) раскладок.
+Unpacked Chrome extensions for the Latin (En) and Cyrillic (Ru) layouts.
-Предназначены для использования в устройствах типа Chromebox или Chromebook под управлением ChromeOS.
+Designed for use in the Chromebox or Chromebook devices running ChromeOS.
-Правый Alt (AltGr) используется в режиме Compose key.
+Right Alt (AltGr) is used in the Compose key mode.